ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 ### Preparing Ethereum API endpoints

 During the operation of the ES-Node, frequent Ethereum API calls are made, including at the execution layer and the consensus layer (the beacon chain).
 Therefore, we need you to prepare endpoints for two types of calls.
-We recommend using [BlockPI](https://docs.ethstorage.io/storage-provider-guide/tutorials#applying-for-a-free-sepolia-execution-layer-endpoint-from-blockpi) for the execution layer endpoint and [QuickNode](https://docs.ethstorage.io/storage-provider-guide/tutorials#applying-for-a-free-sepolia-beacon-endpoint-from-quicknode) for the beacon endpoint.
+We recommend using `BlockPI` for the execution layer endpoint and `QuickNode` for the beacon endpoint.

+For details on the application process for endpoints, please refer to [this section](#applying-for-ethereum-api-endpoints).

 In the following tutorial, you will need to replace <el_rpc> for you execution layer endpoint, and <cl_rpc> for the beacon endpoint.